-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of International Surf Resorts, Inc. as of December 31, 2007 and 2006, and the results of their operations and their cash flows for the year ended December 31, 2007 and for the periods from inception (December 4, 2006) through December 31, 2006 and 2007, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of International Surf Resorts, Inc. as of December 31, 2008 and 2007, and the results of their operations and their cash flows for the years then ended and for the period from inception (December 4, 2006) through December 31, 2008, in conformity with accounting principles generally accepted in the United States of America.